Disabilities Under Minnesota Law

 Minnesota Employment for the Disabled

-Besides treating them equally, Bloomington employers must also provide disabled workers with any specific equipment needed for work, according to reasonable costs.
+Besides treating them equally, Bloomington employers must also provide disabled workers with any specific equipment required for work, according to reasonable costs.
 Furthermore, under the Americans with Disabilities Act, employers may not discriminate against people based upon their relation to disabled persons with special needs.

 When do I need an Attorney in Bloomington?